 Pair it with: Just a short walk down 19th Avenue is Miller Community Center (330 19th Ave.
 E.), a hub of the neighborhood.
 Check out a free and well-stocked toddler gym on Tuesday and Thursday mornings (check back for continuing schedule).
 They also have a toddler playroom open weekdays during the community center's open hours.
 When the sunshine really gets going, the kids will love the spray park and playground right outside.

 Despi Delite Bakery: Filipino bakery in Beacon Hill

 2701 15th Ave.
 S., Seattle, 206-325-2114

-Also try: Despi Delite opened a second location earlier this year in Everett.
+Also try: In 2017, Despi Delite opened a second location in Everett.
 Find it at 3713 Broadway.

 Pair it with: Despi Delite Bakery is one block from the Beacon Hill light rail station, which makes getting there just as fun as eating the goodies.
 The bakery is also two blocks from the Beacon Hill Library, a branch known for its linguistically diverse programs.
 A mile away is fantastic Jefferson Park, with a skate park, spray park, play equipment and beautiful views.

 Yummy House: Hong Kong-style bakery in the International District

 If you're unfamiliar with Hong Kong-style desserts, know that you won't find that decadent, hurts-your-teeth-it’s-so-sweet kind of cake here.
 Hong Kong-style pastries and cakes are light and not too sweet.
 Think angel food cake, not fudge.
 My go-to celebratory cake is the fresh mango ($40 for an 8-inch cake).
 If an entire cake is too much commitment, Yummy House sells cake by the slice (most are $3.95) so you can sample all the flavors.